El Paso Property Tax Protest ARB Tax Savings over $49 MM in 2024

 El Paso County Protests with Written ARB Determination

 Like many other counties built around working families and first-generation Americans, El Paso County favors resolving property tax disputes at the informal level.
 These simple hearings allow any taxpayer with evidence to appear before the El Paso Central Appraisal District (EPCAD) and attempt to get a reduction.
-Over 70% of informal appeals were successful in 2023, while over 92% of single family homes that were appealed saw a reduction.
+Over 85% of informal appeals were successful in 2024, while over 91% of single family homes that were appealed saw a reduction.
 Still, if a reduction is not possible at the informal level or it was found to be inadequate, then the next step is a formal appeal with the Appraisal Review Board (ARB).

 Formal appeals take more evidence, time, and expertise to pull off.
 While you could do it all yourself, O’Connor is here to offer to be your representative.
-With over 50 years in the business of property tax appeals, O’Connor has seen and done it all, taking care of 185,000 clients in 2024 alone.
-Let O’Connor take on EPCAD in your stead and get you the best savings possible. .
+With over 50 years in the business of property tax appeals , O’Connor has seen and done it all, taking care of 185,000 clients in 2024 alone.
+Let O’Connor take on EPCAD in your stead and get you the best savings possible.

 EPCAD Protests by Property Type